Mona and Monito Islands Nature Reserve: History

 The island of Mona was inhabited by the Taíno people in the Pre-Columbian era and it contains several archaeological and petroglyph sites, most of them in the limestone caves of the island.
 The caves also contain graffiti from the Spanish colonial and piracy times.
 Mona, along with Puerto Rico, Vieques and Culebra, were ceded to United States from Spain in 1898 under the Treaty of Paris.
-On December 22, 1919, the island was declared an "Insular Forest of Puerto Rico", under the auspices of the U.S. Forest Law #22.
+On December 22, 1919, the island was declared an "Insular Forest of Puerto Rico", under the auspices of the U.S. Forest Law No. 22.
 The Mona Island Lighthouse, dating from 1900, was listed on the U.S. National Register of Historic Places as Faro de la Isla de la Mona in 1981, and the whole island was added to the NRHP in 1993.
 Guano mining was the primary industry of Mona for most of its history.
 The ruins and remnants of the guano mining infrastructure can still be seen today.

 Mona and Monito Islands were first designated a U.S. National Natural Landmark in 1975 due to the islands' unusual limestone sea caves and natural history.
 The site of the National Natural Landmark site includes 14,037 acres out of the 38,893 total acres in the nature reserve.
 The island of Mona and its surrounding waters were designated a critical habitat in 1977 and 1982 for the yellow-shouldered blackbird (Agelaius xanthomus), the Mona Island boa (Chilabothrus monensis) and the Mona ground iguana (Cyclura stejnegeri).
 It was designated a nature reserve in 1986, and BirdLife International and the Puerto Rican Ornithological Society recognized it as an Important Bird Area in 2004.